now-examples/basics/jekyll/README.md

 }
 ```

-This instructs ZEIT Now to build the jekyll website and move the output to the public directory.
+This instructs ZEIT Now to build the Jekyll website and move the output to the public directory.

 ## Deploying this Example